GetStoreConnect/rpml/README.md

 *   The `text` tag directly inserts the provided string into the document as inline text.
 *   Any text following a `text` tag will appear on the same line.
 *   If the string contains braces, they should be escaped (e.g. `\{`).
+*   Whitespace is trimmed but can be included by wrapping the parameter in quotes: `{text " hello  "}`

 ### size